Vanille-N/tree-beamer/README.md

 Slides and sources for presentations of Tree Borrows.

-This branch is specific to the presentation of Tree Borrows given at the Rust Verification Workshop in Luxembourg (April 2024).
+This branch is specific to the presentation of Tree Borrows to be given at PLDI in Seoul (June 2025).
 Other branches may contain material not presented here.

 Related: